laingsimon/blog/unit-testing-my-story.md

-# Unit testing, my journey
+# Unit testing, my story

 I graduated from a software engineer degree in 2005.
 Software development was a well understood subject and the industry was booming, great, I landed on my feed.